For the Rules Advisor Who Wants an Endorsement:

 How Do I Give an Endorsement?

-- Visit the candidate’s profile.
-(If you cannot find them, have the candidate check their privacy settings, or send you a direct link to their profile)
+- Visit the Rules Advisor’s profile.
+(If you cannot find them, ask them to update their privacy settings, or send you a direct link to their profile.)

-- Type your endorsement, and click “Submit Review”.
+- Type your endorsement, then click “Submit Review.”